djeada/Vtk-Examples/notes/04_visualization_techniques.md

 ### Streamlines and Pathlines

+Flow visualization often requires answering both *what-if* and *how-did-it-get-here* questions.
+Streamlines provide an instantaneous “map” of flow direction for steady fields, while pathlines let you replay the history of moving parcels in unsteady simulations.
+By seeding the domain strategically — for example, around stagnation points or through boundary layers — engineers can diagnose recirculation zones, vortex shedding, and transport pathways at a glance.

 Streamlines and pathlines are essential techniques for visualizing fluid flow or other vector fields.
 These methods help in understanding the behavior and dynamics of the flow by providing a visual representation of the movement of particles within the field.

 #### Streamlines